digitalrebar/doc/deployment/attaching-to-bmc.rst

 | By default, Rebar sets up a BMC network on 192.168.128.xxx/24 named
 ``the_bmc`` in the category ``bmc`` and the group ``internal``.
-| You may, of course, modify this by changing values from the
+| You may modify this by changing values from the
 ``/networks`` page.
 These instructions have been created with the assumption that you are using the default network and should be modified to match your specific configuration.